 People are using CBD to treat insomnia, anxiety, the aches and pains of arthritis, and many other conditions, and here’s why: CBD has anti-inflammatory properties and it does not get you high.
-So it’s no wonder that demand has exploded, and companies are popping up overnight to meet the growing need.
+So it’s no wonder that demand has exploded, and companies are popping up overnight to meet the growing need — estimates are now that more than 3,000 companies in the U.S. are making and marketing CBD products.

 Where was the CBD grown?